mortenskoett/dotf-go/README.md

-dotf-go - Dotfiles files handler written in go
+dotf-go - Dotfiles handler written in go
 -------------------------------------
 Primary intended function is to keep local dotfiles and remote dotfiles up-to-date across two or more systems.
 Long-term goal is to also be able to maintain